-We are a global medical products and technologies company, with leading market positions in advanced wound care, ostomy care, continence and critical care, and infusion devices.
-Our products provide our customers — including doctors, nurses and patients — with a range of clinical and economic benefits, including infection prevention, protection of at-risk skin, improved patient outcomes and reduced total cost of care.
-Today, we have more than 9,000 employees, with 9 manufacturing sites in 7 countries, and conduct business in more than 100 countries.
+We are a global medical products and technologies company, with leading market positions in wound therapeutics, ostomy care, continence and critical care, and infusion devices.
+Our products provide our customers — including doctors, nurses and patients — with a range of clinical and economic benefits, including infection prevention, protection of vulnerable skin, improved patient outcomes and reduced total cost of care.
+Today, we have almost 9,100 employees, with nine manufacturing sites in seven countries, and conduct business in more than 100 countries.
 We market our products in more than 100 countries through direct sales and local distributors.
 These business activities generate a substantial amount of taxes.
 These include both corporate income taxes and non-income taxes such as property taxes, VAT/sales & use taxes, and other taxes.

 We operate in an industry that is constantly changing and highly regulated.
 ConvaTec is fully committed to meeting the highest standards of compliance and ethical behavior, adhering strictly to all applicable laws, regulations and policies, and conducting ourselves with integrity and honesty – every day, in everything we do.

 ConvaTec ‘s Code of Ethics and Business Conduct requires that all its books and records accurately and fairly reflect its transactions, and our approach to tax aligns to that code.

 Our tax approach is based on the following principles: